woocommerce/woocommerce/readme.txt

 * Feature - Added wildcard support to local delivery postcodes
 * Feature - Option to enable Cash on Delivery for select shipping methods only
 * Feature - Stopped using PHP sessions for cart data - using cookies and transients instead to allow WC to function better with static caching.
 Also to reduce support regarding hosts and session configurations.
+* Feature - Export and Import Tax Rates from a CSV file.

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files